Blaisorblade/pdbp.github.io/index.md

 ### **`implicit` active program instance**

-Let's move on and define an `implicit val` that we can use for dependecy injection by `import` later on.
+Let's move on and define an `implicit val` that we can use later on for doing dependecy injection by `import`.

 ```scala
 package pdbp.program.implicits.active